Apparent $w<-1$ and a Lower $S_8$ from Dark Axion and Dark Baryons Interactions: Introduction

 Interacting DMDE theories generally suffer from a problem of technical naturalness.
 The DE scalar must be ultra-light to evolve dynamically in the late universe, but its coupling to DM implies large radiative corrections to its mass.
 Axions are a notable exception, thanks to their discrete shift symmetry.
 However, it is well-known that to successfully drive cosmic acceleration~\cite{Freese:1990rb,Frieman:1995pm} axions must either be placed near the maximum of their potential, which amounts to a tuning of initial conditions; or the axion decay constant must be super-Planckian, which runs afoul of the weak gravity conjecture~\cite{Banks:2003sx,Arkani-Hamed:2006emk}.

-In this paper we present a well-motivated particle physics implementation of interacting DMDE with effective phantom crossing behavior, which is both technically natural and avoids tuning of initial conditions.
+In this Letter we present a well-motivated particle physics implementation of interacting DMDE with effective phantom crossing behavior, based on the mechanism of~\cite{Das:2005yj}, which is both technically natural and avoids tuning of initial conditions.
 The model assumes that DM is part of a ``dark QCD" sector~\cite{Dondi:2019olm,Morrison:2020yeg,Tsai:2020vpi,Garani:2021zrr}, with dark baryons serving as DM.
 Associated to this dark QCD sector is a dark axion~$\phi$, which serves as DE.

-In the presence of a finite density of dark baryons, the quark condensate is altered~\cite{Cohen:1991nk,Balkin:2020dsr}, which in turn implies a density-dependent correction~$U(\phi)$~\cite{Hook:2017psm} to the axion vacuum potential~$V(\phi)$~\cite{DiVecchia:1980yfw,GrillidiCortona:2015jxo}.
-This density-dependent term encodes the DMDE interaction.
-Importantly, the finite-density correction has the same functional dependence as the vacuum potential, but with opposite sign.
-Thus, minima of~$U(\phi)$ are maxima of~$V(\phi)$, and vice versa.
-In the matter-dominated epoch, the axion rapidly settles to a minimum of~$U(\phi)$.
-As DM redshifts away and the vacuum contribution takes over, the axion naturally finds itself near a maximum of~$V(\phi)$.
-Thus the axion can successfully drive cosmic acceleration with a sub-Planckian decay constant, without tuning initial conditions.
+In the presence of a finite density of dark baryons, the quark condensate is altered~\cite{Cohen:1991nk,Balkin:2020dsr}.
+This results in a density-dependent correction~\cite{Hook:2017psm} to the axion potential~\cite{DiVecchia:1980yfw,GrillidiCortona:2015jxo}, which encodes the DMDE interaction.
+Crucially, this allows the axion to successfully drive cosmic acceleration with a sub-Planckian decay constant, without tuning initial conditions.